ibexa/documentation-user/docs/dam/ibexa_dam.md

 ### Sorting

 You can sort image assets by alphabetical order or by the creation date.
-To sort image assets, in the upper-right corner click **Date** and select the sorting method you need.
+To sort image assets, in the upper-right corner, click **Date** and select the sorting method you need.

 ## Search assets